 What is prediabetes?

-Prediabetes involves blood glucose levels (also called blood sugar levels) that are higher than normal but not high enough to be classified as diabetes.
+Prediabetes involves blood glucose levels (also called blood sugar levels) that are higher than normal.
+But they're not in a high enough range to be diabetes.

-Prediabetes usually occurs in people who already have some insulin resistance or whose pancreas isn’t making enough insulin to keep blood glucose in the normal range.
+Prediabetes usually occurs in people who already have some insulin resistance or whose pancreas isn't making enough insulin to keep their blood sugar in the normal range.

 Studies show that most people with prediabetes develop type 2 diabetes within 10 years.
 This can be slowed by making changes in your diet and physical activity and losing a small amount of weight.